 - LoadBalancer - provides a public IP address (what you would typically use when you run Kubernetes on GCP or AWS)

 - NodePort - exposes the Service on the same port on each Node of the cluster using NAT (available on all Kubernetes clusters, and in Minikube)

 A Kubernetes Service is an abstraction layer which defines a logical set of Pods and enables external traffic exposure, load balancing and service discovery for those Pods.

 A Service provides load balancing of traffic across the contained set of Pods.
 This is useful when a service is created to group all Pods from a specific Deployment (our application will make use of this in the next module, when we'll have multiple instances running).

-Services are also responsible for service-discovery within the cluster (covered in Module 6).
+Services are also responsible for service-discovery within the cluster (covered in Accessing the Service).
 This will for example allow a frontend service (like a web server) to receive traffic from a backend service (like a database) without worrying about Pods.

 Services match a set of Pods using Label Selectors, a grouping primitive that allows logical operation on Labels.

 You can create a Service when you start a Deployment by adding --expose as a parameter for the kubectl run command